hshaikusa/DigitalTwin-UserWalk-Simulation/README.md

 	• Identify optimal node placement locations.
 	• Determine the number of nodes required to ensure strong connectivity and high user data rates.
 	• Estimate deployment costs more accurately and balance cost vs. performance before actual rollouts.

+Here is the link if you have missed it:
+Digital Twin Representation of Foliage (DTRF)

 ## Simulation Demonstration
 Now, I’d like to walk you through a simulation that demonstrates how these Digital Twins assist network planners and operators in practice.